spapas/spapas.github.io/content/react-redux-tutorial.rst

 (through ``props``) ``onSearchChanged`` method that will dispatch the ``changeSearchAndLoadBooks`` action with the current value as a parameter.
-The whole thing with the ``ths.promise`` and ``clearInterval`` is to make sure that the provided ``onSearchChanged`` will not be called too often.
+The whole thing with the ``ths.promise`` and ``clearInterval`` is to make sure that the provided ``onSearchChanged`` will not be called too often:

 .. code::